ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-australian-labradoodles.md

   min: 18
   max: 25
 colors: Red
-date: 2024-07-30T03:22:11.264Z
+date: 2024-08-01T03:22:11.264Z
 ---
 This will be a repeat pairing with these two, they had the sweetest red puppies last summer.
 They have a sweet calm temperament and love their people fiercely.
+Goldie and Miles have been bred and we should confirm pregnancy July 1st